VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 a minimal risk that a Registrant will get as far as the Payment screen only to find that the system could not reserve the seats.
-In this case, some of the processing that the V2 release performs before getting to the Registrant screen can be allowed to happen asynchronously while the Registrant is entering information on the Registrant screen.
-This reduces the chance that the Registrant experiences a delay before seeing the Registrant screen.
+In this case, some of the processing that the V2 release performs before getting to the Checkout screen can be allowed to happen asynchronously while the Registrant is entering information on the Checkout screen.
+This reduces the chance that the Checkout experiences a delay before seeing the Registrant screen.

 > **JanaPersona:** Essentially we are relying on the fact that a